kevinlekiller/polproxy/README.md

 ## Installation:

-Install dnsmasq / dig (dnsutils in arch linux) / python 3 / pycurl (python-pycurl in arch, or use pip install pycurl on other distros)
+Install dnsmasq / dig (dnsutils in arch linux) / python 3 / pycurl (python-pycurl in arch, or use pip install pycurl on other distros) / pyyaml (python-yaml in arch or pip install pyyaml other distros)

 Edit the following files: